 Many lenders said the mortgage laws had become too restrictive for them to make mortgages outside of the so-called Qualified Mortgage rule.
 The rule is based on your ability to repay the mortgage by requiring that your debt does not exceed 43 percent of your income.

 But there are very specific requirements when proving your income.
 The task gets trickier if you’re a business owner, for example, and don’t have consistent income flows.

 “Lenders, particularly retail banks, have just stopped taking on any risk at all,” Sharga says.
 “Getting those smaller lenders back into the game could have a material impact on the housing market.”

-Lawmakers are considering changing the law so community banks or credit unions can offer mortgages outside the typical Qualified Mortgage rule so long as they don’t sell that mortgage but keep it in-house.
+The new changes allow community banks and credit unions to offer mortgages outside the typical Qualified Mortgage rule so long as they don’t sell that mortgage but keep it in-house.
 By holding that mortgage on the books, it would be deemed a Qualified Mortgage.
-The carve-out would apply to institutions with less than $10 billion in assets.
+The carve-out applies to institutions with less than $10 billion in assets.

 Many lenders think this change would allow more community lenders to offer mortgages.
-It would also be helpful for homebuyers, when mortgage rates are still near historic lows.
+It would also be helpful for homebuyers, when mortgage rates are rising but still low.